 “Can I talk to you about how I’m feeling?
 There are some things I just want to say out loud.”

 As always, the most powerful thing we can do is to speak & act from our heart.
 It all begins with our own inner awareness.
-Perhaps our relationship to our cycle will stay there in a personal space but, if you choose to speak openly about your cycle, chances are you will uncover so much space for freedom & greater intimacy in your relationship(s).
+Perhaps our relationship to our cycle will stay there in a personal space but, if you choose to speak openly about your cycle, chances are you will uncover more space for freedom & greater intimacy in your relationship(s).
 The trick is finding the courage to be vulnerable, to speak from the heart, to meet our partner(s) where they are & honour where they are with respect, and to hold the intention of cultivating broader experiences of Love within & between you.

 No longer should we hide the fact of our cycle.
 Our cycle is a brilliant & Divine design, awareness of which raises the vibration for all life on earth.
 Never underestimate the power of rediscovering cyclical wisdom for global healing.
 But it begins with you & it begins at home.